mahitech580/AI-Image-Caption-Generator/README.md

 BLIP is a vision-language model designed for image understanding and image-to-text generation.

-The application uses the pre-trained model rather than training a large image-captioning model from scratch.
+The application uses the pre-trained model for inference rather than training a large image-captioning model from scratch.

 ### Inference Flow